Skills 101: How to Assess Your Skillset in 6 Simple Steps

 Effective assessment of skills can be an honest and humbling experience.
 If you’re asking others what they think of your skillset, you’re not always going to like the answer.
 Similarly, self-assessment of your skills is challenging, and you need to be critical of yourself.
 These are often hard pills to swallow but are important steps in professional growth.

 Because getting feedback on your skills is hard to do (as is self-assessment), many people do not focus on such activities.
-However, if you take the time to focus on assessing your skills and acting upon the discoveries you make, you’ll discover a sure-fire way of maximising professional development and leveraging your skills to meaningfully drive your career forward.
+However, if you take the time to focus on assessing your skills and acting upon the discoveries you make, you’ll discover a sure-fire way of maximizing professional development and leveraging your skills to meaningfully drive your career forward.

 Got a question, or want to share your own tips on how to assess your skills?
 Let us know in the comments section below!